databyss-org/databyss/packages/databyss-ui/README.md

-# databyss UI library
+# databyss-ui

 This is a component and module library for databyss applications.

-The goals of the library are
+The goals of the package are

 - to allow application developers to easily build new applications or features
 - and to provide, through documented recommendations and examples, standards of semantics, aesthetics and accessibility across all databyss applications.